MareMare/SpeedTestAnalysis/README.md

 ## Output
 - The script generates an HTML file containing the plot, which is saved in the dist directory.
-- Upon commit, the results are automatically deployed to Cloudflare Pages, and the deployment URL is available in the GitHub Actions summary.
+- Upon commit, the results are automatically deployed to Cloudflare Pages.

 ## Continuous Deployment

 This project uses GitHub Actions for continuous deployment.
 When a CSV file is committed, the analysis.py script is automatically executed, and the results are deployed to Cloudflare Pages.
-The deployment process is defined in [`.github\workflows\cd.yml`](.github\workflows\cd.yml)
+The deployment process is defined in [`cd.yml`](.github/workflows/cd.yml)

 ### Workflow Trigger
 - The workflow is triggered on: